ErikP0/sheepshead-manager/README.md

 # sheepshead-manager
-Sheepshead-Manager is a Android Application for keeping track of scores in the bavarian card game sheepshead.
+Sheepshead-Manager is a Android Application for keeping track of scores in the bavarian card game "Schafkopf".